-Johnstone S Policy Brief on the Role of Local Government in Regulating Fresh Produce Markets (2016) Dullah Omar Institute.
+Johnstone S Policy Brief on the Role of Local Government in Regulating Fresh Produce Markets.

-Mentor-Lalu V (with Waterhouse S) Not in the House: The Extent of and Responsiveness to Public Input in South Africa's Legislatures 2009-2015 (2016) Dullah Omar Institute.
+Mentor-Lalu V (with Waterhouse S) Not in the House: The extent of and responsiveness to public input in South Africa's Legislatures 2009-2015 (2016) Dullah Omar Institute.

-Mezmur B Draft synthesis/combined report on unaccompanied migrants in five SADC countries (2016) IOM.
+Mezmur B Draft synthesis/combined report on unaccompanied migrants in five SADC countries, for IOM.

-Redpath J (Petersen K & Muntingh L) Research report on evaluation of the Cape Town Community Courts (2016) Department of Justice and Constitutional Development.
+Redpath J (Petersen K & Muntingh L) Research report on evaluation of the Cape Town Community Courts, for the Department of Justice and Constitutional Development.

-Redpath J (with Lorizzo T)

-Compensation for Illegal Detention in Mozambique (2016) CHR,
+Redpath J (with Lorizzo T) Compensation for Illegal Detention in Mozambique, report for CHR, Maputo.

-Maputo.

-Sloth-Nielsen J Update of the 2010 publication, Advancing Children's Rights: A Guide for Civil Society to the African Committee on the Rights and Welfare of the Child (2016) Save the Children East Africa.
+Sloth-Nielsen J Update of the 2010 publication, Advancing Children's Rights: A Guide for Civil Society to the African Committee on the Rights and Welfare of the Child (2016) for Save the Children East Africa.

-Steytler J Comments on Yemen Draft Federal Constitution, (2016) IDEA, The Hague, the Netherlands.
+Steytler J Comments on Yemen Draft Federal Constitution, IDEA, the Hague, the Netherlands, 7 November 2016.